How the Weight Loss Timeline Calculator Works

 - Move more in daily life.
 Beyond formal exercise, increasing your daily step count from 4,000 to 8,000 can burn an additional 200-300 calories per day.
 Take stairs, walk during phone calls, and park further from entrances.

 - Use the buddy system.
-Share your plan (use the Share button above!) with a friend or family member.
-Research shows that social accountability improves adherence by up to 65%.
+Share your plan with a friend, coach, dietitian, or family member if accountability helps you stay consistent.

 When to Adjust Your Plan